LevwTech/atomic-lms/README.md

 # Atomic LMS

-The learning management system of the future.
+The Learning Management System of the Future.

 ![identity](/Atomic%20LMS.png)